quixai/quix-docs-dev/docs/index.md

-# Welcome to the Quix Documentation Portal
+# Welcome to the Home of the Quix Documentation

 ## Tutorials